- Last updated:

 - Subject: If the study team determines the subject has consent capacity pursuant to the IRB-approved assessment procedures, the subject should consent/authorize for him/herself.

-- LAR: If the study team determines the subject does not have consent capacity pursuant to the IRB-approved assessment procedures, a legally authorized representative (LAR) must provide consent and/or HIPAA authorization for the subject’s participation.
-Under Indiana Law IC 16-36-1-5, the following individuals may serve as LAR in order of priority:
+- LAR: If the study team determines the subject does not have consent capacity pursuant to the IRB-approved assessment procedures, a legally authorized representative (LAR) must provide consent and/or HIPAA authorization for the subject's participation.
+For research conducted within the state of Indiana, under Indiana Code 16-36-1-5, the following individuals may serve as an LAR in order of priority:

 - Health care representative